ztomasze/sdnd/Basics/Distance/areas.md

 ---
 Spells, light sources, and other effects affect a region, **area**, or volume of a given size.

-Areas or volumes align to the grid as squares, cubes, or rectanguloids, even if they narratively still represent circles and spheres.
+Areas or volumes align to the grid as squares, cubes, or rectanguloids, even if they narratively still represent circles, spheres, and clouds.
 This avoids the adjudication of partially-covered squares, and it helps to lessen the impact of simplifying diagonal movement to being equivalent to lateral movement.

 The following keywords are used to describe the area or volume of different effects.

-* If an area or volume is described as **adjacent**, at least some part of it must be placed in a square adjacent to the caster.
+* If an area or volume effect is described as **adjacent**, at least some part of it must be placed in a square adjacent to the caster.
 On a grid, it will share at least one edge or corner with the caster's square (space).
 Depending on the size of the effect, it may then extend beyond the squares that are adjacent to the caster.

 ### area